 There are places that have historic stories in their wraps.
-It takes a filmmaker to unravel them and present it to the world.
-I saw this phenomenon in Schindler’s museum in Poland.
-And now in Kanchanaburi province of Thailand.
-Film Bridge over River Kwai brought the world focus on to this small bridge.
+It takes a filmmaker to unravel them and present them to the world.
+I saw this phenomenon at Schindler’s Museum in Poland.
+And now in the Kanchanaburi province of Thailand.
+The Film Bridge over River Kwai brought the world’s focus to this small bridge.
 A part of a historic rail link built during World War II.
 Though the film was shot in Sri Lanka, the place got its due with the blockbuster film.

-A dark metal bridge, about 70 years old with two rectangular panels between the arched one standing on the quite River Kwai may not attract any special attention.
-But for the fact that the tourism in this region is so linked with the Railway line that this bridge is an integral part of.
+A dark metal bridge, about 70 years old with two rectangular panels between the arched one standing on the quiet River Kwai may not attract any special attention.
+But for the fact that the tourism in this region is so linked with the Railway line that this bridge is an integral part of it.
 The prisoners of war mainly belonging to allied forces built this rail link that was built to link to Burma to ultimately reach India.
-The pathetic conditions that they worked under and the speed at which the rail link was built is well documented in the hellfire pass museum that I would write about in a bit.
+The pathetic conditions that they worked under and the speed at which the rail link was built are well documented in the Hellfire Pass Museum which I will write about in a bit.

-I also felt it is not just a monument but also a living heritage.
+I also felt it was not just a monument but also a living heritage.
 Something that I have started championing lately.

-Some literature on the Internet tells me that the original bridge that stood next to a wooden bridge was destroyed in the world war bombing.
+Some literature on the Internet tells me that the original bridge that stood next to a wooden bridge was destroyed in the World War bombing.
 The one that exists now is the restored version of the original.
-And the remains of the original bridge are kept in the war museum.
+The remains of the original bridge are kept in the war museum.
 Hmm… so did I walk on the original bridge or an imitation of it?